-- III.
-Principal Objections Previously Submitted Stem from Commonly Shared Concerns - 1) Cost.
+- 1) Cost.
 There is no doubt whatsoever that there will be significant costs imposed on firms at all levels in connection with the proposed implementation of CARDS.
 The costs will be generated in the quest for system enhancements and modifications, probably in a series of shock waves, as both clearing firms and introducing firms alike struggle with and choke on successive layers of increasingly burdensome administrative requirements as confusion and chaos dominate the early phases of implementation.
-Despite the best of intentions, the gargantuan costs, fees, charges, and pass-through expenses - whether currently acknowledged by the regulatory agencies or not -- are predictably prohibitively expensive.

-- 2) Questionable Effectiveness in Attaining Stated Purposes.
+It's just a terrible idea, and predictably prohibitively expensive. - 2) Questionable Effectiveness in Attaining Stated Purposes.
 Noble in its stated purposes, FINRA puts substantial credence in the supposition that huge volumes of questionably relevant data would somehow operate to the benefit of the legitimate interests of investors and the good order of the markets.
 There is absolutely no basis for that assumption whatsoever.
 Look at the huge volume of data already collected by FINRA in the course of examination preparation, and the relatively low return experienced in that regard.
 This does not refer to situations involving investigation of specific identified instances of potential regulatory violations, but rather the broad-based "data-mining" exercises inflicted on firms during the normal course of routine examinations.
 CARDS would appear to be an over-reaching extension of such unproductive efforts. - 3) Concerns Regarding Data Collection.
 Several commentators have pointed out the difficulties in providing all the required data in the volume, format, and comprehensive nature anticipated by FINRA.
 There will likely be very significant differences in compatibility of systems, document formats, and respective corporate practices (depending on the advice of respective legal counsel, etc.), all of which mean decreased efficiency and increased costs up and down the process.
 These factors will be most pronounced in the early stages of implementation, but they can reasonably be anticipated to be with us for years to come. - 4) Concerns Regarding Data Security (Threats to Investor Privacy).
-Others have expressed their concerns in this regard in great detail, and FINRA has reacted to these concerns in terms of limiting the specifics of account information which they request, but the risk of privacy violations remains real, and, again, only adds yet another increased cost of maintaining and operating the CARDS system industry-wide.
-FINRA seems to have attempted to split up requests into stages, with earlier stages having substantially less personally identifying information ("PII") than in later stages.
-What is the real difference; isn't the risk of security compromise essentially the same? - 5) Objections to "Big Brother" Concentration of Power to FINRA.
-To many of us, FINRA already exercises what seems at times to be quasi-dictatorial and overly intrusive powers regarding member firms on a regular basis, but the CARDS system would raise the specter of "Big Brother" to a whole new level.
+Others have expressed their concerns in this regard in great detail, and FINRA has reacted to these concerns in terms of limiting the specifics of account information which they request, but the risk of privacy violations remains real, and, again, only adds yet another increased cost of maintaining and operating the CARDS system industry-wide. - 5) Objections to "Big Brother" Concentration of Power to FINRA.
+To many of us, FINRA already exercises what seems at times to be quasi-dictatorial and overly intrusive powers regarding member firms on a regular basis, but the CARDS system would raise the specter of "Big Brother"

+to a whole new level.
 Nowhere in the available information regarding the CARDS system is there a discussion of the limits to be structured into the system itself, and who, if anyone, would oversee the adoption, implementation, and maintenance of the system going forward.
 Adoption and implementation of CARDS would truly auger in a "Brave New World" of potential regulatory excess.
-In this regard, Susan Axelrod has stated that the industry may expect fewer ad hoc requests to individual firms, both on an individual inquiry basis, as well as prior to regular examinations by FINRA staff.
-Really?
-When has that ever happened in the past?
-FINRA's feet should be held to the fire on this purported ameliorative point, offered to diffuse objections to what will certainly be a very substantial increase in volume of data and information requested from already overburdened firms and their staffs.